dretax/GarHal_CSGO/README.md

 If you don't know how to compile a Kernel Driver, you will need to google a bit, or just [click here](https://guidedhacking.com/threads/windows-kernel-mode-driver-tutorial.15201/).

 ## Updating offsets after a game update
-Don't be a loser, dump with [GH Dumper](https://guidedhacking.com/resources/guided-hacking-offset-dumper-gh-offset-dumper.51/)
+Don't be a loser, dump with [GH Dumper](https://guidedhacking.com/resources/guided-hacking-offset-dumper-gh-offset-dumper.51/)(Totally not an advert)

 Use -insecure, and dump after.